 “We believe that we are called, as people of faith, towards truth, justice and love.
 In that spirit, we aim to create a safe and sacred space for courageous conversations about race and identity.
 To do so, we will listen, learn, teach, examine, reflect, honor our truths and experiences and strive to grow as individuals and as a community.”

-Topics for 2018-2019 will include: The Radical Legacy of Dr. Martin Luther King, Jr., History & Present of Jewish-Black Relations, Beauty Standards & Racial/Ethnic Identity, and Music as Resistance in African-American & Jewish Traditions.
+Topics have included: The Radical Legacy of Dr. Martin Luther King, Jr., History & Present of Jewish-Black Relations, Beauty Standards & Racial/Ethnic Identity, and Music as Resistance in African-American & Jewish Traditions.
 We will also visit each other’s services as our spiritual leaders do a “sermon swap.”

 To join the list for Sacred Conversations, email email@example.com.